thinkingserious/SendGridEventWebhookAzureASPNETCSharp/README.md

 This code is not production ready.
-It is meant to help you integrate quickly with SendGrid when developing for ASP.NET/Azure.
+It is meant to help you integrate quickly with SendGrid when developing for ASP.NET/Microsoft Azure.
 You will need to incorporate error handling and testing.

-A companion blog post is coming soon, which explains the usage of this code.
+The companion blog post, which explains the usage of this code can be found [here](http://sendgrid.com/blog/tracking-email-using-azure-sendgrid-event-webhook-part-1).

 ## Info & Help